 View the NJYS 2017-2018 Season Brochure

+Audition registration deadline for new students is June 1, 2017.
 Audition Times will be distributed by email, by mid-April by Stacy Beltran, Manager of Orchestras.
 Time slot requests are not gaurenteed, but we will do our best to accommodate.
-For questions email Stacy Beltran at email@example.com.
+For questions email Stacy Beltran at firstname.lastname@example.org.

 Audition Requirements by Instrument: